Oral medicine: Diagnosis of the cause of a lump or swelling

-If there is any suspect or unknown reason as to why a lump has arisen In an individuals mouth it is important to establish when this first was noticed and the accompanied symptoms if any.
+If there is any suspect or unknown reason as to why a lump has arisen in an individual's mouth it is important to establish when this first was noticed and the accompanied symptoms if any.
 On examination ensure that there is not an obvious cause to the swelling/lump via a thorough: medical, social, dental and family history, followed by an oral examination.
 Whilst examining the suspected lesion there are some diagnostic aids to note which can be used to formulate a provisional diagnosis.
 There are many factors taken into consideration in this diagnosis, such as: